Use vulnerability scanning in offline and air-gapped environments

 Where url points to a tarball containing Grype’s vulnerability.db and metadata.json files.

 Some storage solutions for internal file servers change the name of TAR files automatically because of their limits.
-Notice these modified names and reflect the changes in the url.
+Record these modified names and reflect the changes in url.
 Ensure that the timestamp in the name is correctly formatted because Grype parses the name of TAR artifact to get the timestamp.

 4. Update the download url to point at your internal endpoint.

-To enable Grype in offline air-gapped environments
+To enable Grype in offline air-gapped environments:

 1. Add the following to your tap-values.yaml file: